PT Faculty Member Receives Hybrid Learning Grant

 Additionally, fitness awareness initiatives over the last several years have led to more people participating in sports and fitness activities, making them susceptible to injury.

 The Columbia DPT program offers a popular elective that prepares students for this booming area of physical therapy.
-Adjunct faculty member Rami Said, PT, DPT, OCS, MEng has been teaching the course for the past 6 years, with coordination support by core faculty member Jean Timmerberg, PT, PhD, MS, OCS. [link to dr. timmerberg's faculty page]
+Adjunct faculty member Rami Said, PT, DPT, MEng has been teaching the course for the past 6 years, with coordination support by core faculty member Jean Timmerberg, PT, PhD, MS. Both Drs.
+Said and Timmerberg are board certified orthopedic specialists.

 Colleen Maguffin, Class of 2018, said, “Dr. Said truly demonstrates his passion for sports while providing information about injury, assessment, and treatment approaches."

 Sports has always played a big part in Dr. Said’s life.
 He was a basketball player in high school and college.
-As an undergraduate, he was assistant coach at his alma mater, Cooper Union.
+As an undergraduate, he was assistant coach at his alma mater, Cooper Union in New York City.
 He continues to be involved in the sport and is now head coach of Cooper Union’s women's basketball team.
 “Basketball was my release from stress,” he points out.

 Dr. Said evolved the sports elective from a lecture/presentation-based class that spanned a single weekend.
 It is now a 12-week course encompassing lectures, presentations, and labs.
 Dr. Said brings in experts to address the students.
 He noticed that they “paid attention” to guest lecturers such as other PTs, doctors, and faculty members with specific areas of expertise.
 He combines student presentations with “active learning.”
 That is, the students participate in discussion of a given topic, and a subsequent lab in which they get hands-on practice of the material being discussed.
 This year, students had the opportunity to present, in groups, on a sport of their choosing.